-This One-Year Big Mind Zen program is designed for people who feel that a year spent deepening their Zen practice would be valuable, enjoyable and timely for them — if they could fit it into their already busy lives.
+This One-Year program is designed for people who feel that a year spent deepening their Zen practice would be valuable, enjoyable and timely for them — if they could fit it into their already busy lives.

-The Program will begin September 10-12, 2021, 11:00 am Mountain Time with Roshi teaching three hours each day.
-It includes two more 3-Day workshops on Zoom (December 3-5, March 4-6), a 7-Day sesshin (May 28 – June 3) open to participation either in person in Salt Lake City or on Zoom, and a monthly Sunday talk on Zoom as well as periodic 90-minute small breakout groups with Roshi, dates to be determined.
-Additionally, several Kanzeon teachers will lead sessions supplementing Roshi’s teaching and affording the opportunity for further interaction for those who wish to attend.
+The Program began with a 3-Day Intensive Zoom Video Conference September 10-12, 2021, 11:00 am Mountain Time with Roshi teaching three hours each day.
+It includes two more 3-Day workshops on Zoom (December 3-5, March 4-6), a 7-Day sesshin (May 28 – June 3) open to participation either in person in Salt Lake City or on Zoom, and a monthly Sunday talk on Zoom, as well as occasional 90-minute small breakout groups with Roshi, dates to be announced later.

 Recognizing that participants will have other commitments and obligations, Roshi is offering all the year’s events on zoom, and recommends sitting on your own 20 to 30 minutes daily, or as much as your schedule permits, and participating in as many of the events and opportunities offered over the course of the year as you can.